pschulz1/cockroachdb-gcp/README.md

 1. terraform init
 2. terraform apply -auto-approve
-3. terraform willc output the load-balancer IP to onnect to the UI <IP>:8080
+3. terraform will output the load-balancer IP to onnect to the UI <IP>:8080